74% of Scarborough residents are visible minorities compared to 39% of Toronto centre. We are what makes Toronto multicultural. Witness us.

 WHO IS BEHIND THIS?

-Esmond Lee is an artist, photographer, and architect who grew-up and still live in Scarborough.
+Esmond Lee is an artist, photographer, and architect who grew-up and still lives in Scarborough.
 He is proud to create socially engaged and hyperlocal work that strengthens his community.
 Lee relates to the underrecognized, the underrepresented, and the underdogs.
 Take a look at his other works on the suburban experience at www.esmondlee.com

 Reach Lee at contact [at] belowthecity.art